A simple model for conserved intracellular dynamics exhibits multiscale pattern formation, traveling protein domains and arrested coarsening of lipid domains: Introduction

 The spatiotemporal organization of molecules is crucial for the biological regulation of living cells \cite{kholodenko2006cell}.
 Self-assembly and self-organization are processes that govern the emergence of order from disordered components and are, therefore, key to understand the formation of complex structures in cell biology \cite{sackmann1995physical,nicolson2014fluid}.
 On the one hand, self-assembly determines the formation of structures in a process towards equilibrium by minimizing the free energy of the system.
 Examples of such dynamics are the unassisted protein folding process \cite{dobson2004principles} and the phase separation in mixtures of two or more components \cite{cahn1958free}.
 On the other hand, self-organization needs the perpetual consumption of energy to maintain a certain dynamics, giving rise to waves or distinct domains \cite{beta2017intracellular}, e.g., underlying the emergent dynamics of the cytoskeleton~\cite{bretschneider2009three}.
 Both processes are sometimes confused and actually self-organization is also known as dynamic self-assembly \cite{whitesides2002self} or chemically fueled self-assembly \cite{das2021chemically}.

 Lipid microdomains are formed in membranes of living cells \cite{edidin1997lipid,cebecauer2018membrane}.
 The organization of the different types of phospholipids at the cell membrane has been frequently related to the process of phase separation~\cite{sackmann1995physical}, because similar separation dynamics have been observed in giant vesicles composed of ternary mixtures of phospholipids and cholesterol \cite{veatch2003separation}.
 This relation has contributed to the hypothesis of \emph{lipid rafts}, which postulates that lipid–lipid interactions can organize cell membranes into domains of distinct structures with a size of about 100~$nm$ \cite{cebecauer2018membrane}, which have important roles for cellular function \cite{levental2020lipid,case2019regulation}.
+Lipid domains in membranes were also shown to be controlled or induced by interactions with proteins \cite{dietrich2009interaction} and enzymes such as kinases and phosphatases \cite{hansen2019stochastic}.

 Complementary, the separation of the protein concentrations at the cell membrane can give rise to the formation of intracellular patterns (ICPs) and induce the polarization of living eukaryote cells~\cite{rappel2017mechanisms}.
 Thereby, specific regions of the cell membrane are covered with certain proteins leading to a morphological and functional distinction of front and back in the cell \cite{drubin1996origins,mogilner2012cell}.
 Such a process is typically controlled by enzymatic reactions and, therefore, actively maintained by the consumption of chemical energy in the form of ATP.
 Due to the typical cell size, this process of self-organization is tuned to the characteristic length of around 10 $\mu m$.